Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A couple of months back, I decided that our dining table was way past its prime.
 I mean, it wasn’t falling apart, but it was definitely sporting some battle scars — you know, those little nicks from dinner forks and a persistent coffee ring that I never managed to wipe away.
 I thought, "What the heck?
 How hard can it be to build a table?"
 Famous last words, right?

-So, I marched myself down to the local lumber yard — the one that like fresh-cut cedar and sawdust.
+So, I marched myself down to the local lumber yard — the one that like fresh-cut and sawdust.
 There’s something about that smell that gets my heart racing.
 I picked out some beautiful oak planks.
-Oak can be a bit unforgiving if you mess it up, but I figured maybe I’d throw in some beginner’s luck along with a little .
+Oak can be a bit unforgiving if you mess it up, but I figured maybe I’d throw in some beginner’s luck along with a little grit.

 Tools and Trials

-I pulled out my trusty circular saw — a bit rusty but still kicking — and got started.
+I pulled out my trusty saw — a bit rusty but still kicking — and got started.
 Let me tell you, the sound of that saw makes an amateur like me feel like a pro.
 There’s just something about cutting through wood that gets the adrenaline flowing.
 But, remembering the last time I mismeasured something… well, let’s just say I was being extra cautious this time.

 I’d like to say I was methodical, but as I started measuring my cuts, I found myself in that special world of “Oops, that’s not right.”
 I swear I must have measured a dozen times and still ended up with pieces that were more “dining table” in theory than in practice.
 I almost gave up when I realized one of my legs ended up shorter than the others.
 That was a laugh, right?
 I sat there staring at it, debating whether to level it with a stack of coasters or to dig deeper into my mistakes.